Where is your shop and what are your opening hours? We are based at 485 Hackney Road, London, and you can find our opening hours on the Find Us page.

 DELIVERY & RETURNS:

 When will my items arrive?
 As a small independent company, dispatch times will vary depending on the quantity of orders we receive and seasonal trends.
 But we generally expect delivery to be within 3-4 days.
 We aim to have orders processed on the same day, with your items dispatched first or second class within two days.
-Any order placed on the weekend will be posted on Monday.
+Any order placed on the weekend, Mondays and Tuesdays will be posted on Wednesday.

 If your order is required urgently, please contact us as soon as you have placed your order to let us know.